SpriteLink/NIPAP/docs/getting-started.rst

 http://pgfoundry.org/scm/?group_id=1000079
 Once you have it, follow the instructions to have it installed on your machine.
-It should be a simple matter of getting a few dev libs for postgresl via apt and then ./configure && make && make install
+It should be a simple matter of getting a few dev libs for postgresl via apt and then make && make install.

 Populating the database
 -----------------------